There are five basic bonsai styles, with many variations. The first five are the foundation for all other bonsai shapes.

-Included in the list below are the Japanese bonsai words for the style.
+Included in the list below are the Japanese words for each bonsai shape.

 If you are a beginner, there is no need to memorize them.

-However, you will frequently see these words used in some bonsai activities, literature and other sites.
+However, you will frequently see and hear these words used in many bonsai activities, literature and other sites.

 Another defining asset is, it tapers all the way up the tree.
 Finding material to use in designing such a bonsai is not always easy.